We analyzed over 50,000 data science salaries.

 This is especially due to the number of senior data scientists on staff at larger FAANG companies where an individual contributor with 10+ years of experience can make tons of money given their leverage in increasing company revenue.

 Most data science salaries vary a lot by location.
 But Covid-19 and the shift to remote work really changed how we value location based salaries.

 For example here are the cities with the highest base salaries.
-And it’s no surprise that average base data science salaries in San Francisco and Seattle come in on top with at over $145K and $130K, respectively.
+And it’s no surprise that average base data science salaries in San Francisco and Seattle come in on top with at over 130K, respectively.

 But with the advent of remote work, employers started making choices whether to normalize salaries across the entire U.S. or based on where you were living.
 So if we look at the best cities to live, normalized data science salaries in Austin, Boise, Arkansas, and Cincinnati are among the best.